 - 302 Modern Russian Literature (4) Survey of the major developments in Russian literature during the 20th century, from modernism to the post-Soviet era.
 Readings in English. - 303 Contemporary Russian Literature (4) Developments in Russian Literature from the 1960s to the present.
 Literature of moral resistance directed against official cultural models.
-In English. - 320 Advanced Russian I (4) Advanced conversation topics based on literature, the press, films, and broadcasts.
-Advanced syntax.
+In English. - 310 Advanced Russian in Popular Culture (4, Fa) Advanced conversation topics, readings and analysis of Russian press, films and other popular materials.
+Advanced grammar.
 Conducted in Russian.
+Prerequisite: SLL 250; recommended preparation: SLL 120, SLL 150, SL 220.

-Prerequisite: SLL 250. - 321 Russian Culture (4) Survey of Russian civilization from the beginnings to the Soviet period focusing on major cultural and artistic trends.
+- 321 Russian Culture (4) Survey of Russian civilization from the beginnings to the Soviet period focusing on major cultural and artistic trends.
 Lectures and readings in Russian.
-Prerequisite: four semesters of Russian.
+Prerequisite: four semesters of Russian. - 330g Russian Thought and Civilization (4)